stryker-mutator/stryker-net/docs/configuration.md

 Command line: `N/A`
 Config file: `"disable-bail": true`

-Stryker aborts a unit testrun for a mutant as soon as one test fails.
-This can reduce the total runtime.
-You can disable this behavior with this option.
+Stryker aborts a unit testrun for a mutant as soon as one test fails because this is enough to confirm the mutant is killed.
+This can reduce the total runtime but also means you miss information about individual unit tests (eg if a unit test does not kill any mutants and is therefore useless).
+You can disable this behavior and run all unit tests for a mutant to completion.
+This can be especially useful when you want to find useless unit tests.

+### `disable-mix-mutants` <`bool`>

+Default: `false`
+Command line: `N/A`
+Config file: `"disable-mix-mutants": true`

+Stryker combines multiple mutants in the same testrun when the mutants are not covered by the same unit tests.
+This reduces the total runtime.
+You can disable this behavior and run every mutation in an isolated testrun.
+This can be useful when mixed mutants have unintended side effects.

 ### `since` <`bool[<:comittish>]`>